vectorgrp/sil-kit/docs/api/flexray.rst

 Receiving POC Status Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The protocol operation control (POC) status is a structure consisting of status variables, substates and flags.
+The protocol operation control (POC) status is a structure consisting of status variables, sub-states and flags.
 It is
 modelled by the |FlexrayPocStatusEvent| structure.
 Updates to the controller's POC status can be monitored using
 handlers added with a call to |AddPocStatusHandler|::